-What exactly is going on in Félix Vallotton’s painting ‘Le Mensonge/The Lie’ (above)?
+What exactly is going on in Félix Vallotton’s painting ‘Le Mensonge/The Lie’, above?
 A couple in evening dress are locked in an embrace in a plush interior.
 Yet all is not what it seems.
 Who’s the one being economical with the truth?
-Is it the woman, whose scarlet dress and serpentine pose ought by themselves to start alarm bells ringing, and who certainly seems to be whispering something in the man’s ear?
+Is it the woman – she of the scarlet dress and serpentine pose – who certainly seems to be whispering something in the man’s ear?
 Or is it the man, whose nonchalant body language and complacent smirk suggest that he knows more than he’s letting on?
 Or is Vallotton making a more general point about everyday falsehoods in relations between the sexes?
 And would we otherwise gather any of this without knowing the painting’s title?